g_anaeig: Segmentation fault upon reading in eigenvec.trr

 Thanks for your help!

-#8 Updated by David van der Spoel almost 13 years ago
+#8 Updated by David van der Spoel about 13 years ago

 Most likely a compilation issue, but it could also be a rare bug that only shows up on some machines.
 I have tested it in my Mac and on a Debian box (which previously showed some problems), and I couldn't reproduce it.
 Obviously we cannot support all possible OS version.
 But I will try in the lab to install a box with this.